Campus Improvement Plan

 Title I:

 Strategy 2: Discipline assemblies will be held at least every 9 weeks of school.
 The counselor, CIS, and administrators will meet with students in homerooms and grade level assemblies and post visuals to support the expected safe behavior.
+Teachers will reinforce the school-wide systems.
 We will share information with parents during Meet the Teacher, Open House, and other parent sessions throughout the year.

 Staff Responsible for Monitoring: Counselor